Do you remember the first time you wrote a check for $100?

 If you want to be completely safe, you can invest the money in high-yielding CDs or a high interest savings account.
 These days the best CD rates are coming from online banks.
-One of the best in the field is a Capital One 360 Account.
+One of the best in the field is an Everbank account.
 They have online checking, savings, and certificates of deposit, all of which pay rates that are higher than traditional brick-and-mortar banks.

 But they also have all of the advantages of traditional banks, including a debit card and ATM access.
 Your deposits are covered by FDIC insurance up to $250,000.
 And you have all of the benefits dealing with a reputable bank, because that’s exactly what these online banks are.
 Some other bank rates that are currently very competitive are:

 6. Real Estate